 © WFP/Jonny Hogg

 Registered Syrians have access to healthcare, education, social services and the labour market.
 However, while legislation allows Syrians to apply for work permits, it remains difficult for most refugees to find formal employment, forcing many to move within Turkey to areas where they can secure informal work.
-This kind of work is low paid and many refugees live in poor-quality housing and struggle to earn the minimum wage.
+This kind of work is low-paid, and many refugees live in poor-quality housing and struggle to earn the minimum wage.

 The World Food Programme (WFP) works in Turkey to assist refugees, both those living in camps and those in host communities.
-The Turkish people and institutions have so far been at the forefront of the emergency response, placing a significant burden on Turkey’s own economic resources.
+The Turkish people and institutions have so far been at the forefront of the emergency response, placing a significant burden on Turkey’s economic resources.
+The presence of refugees has created increased pressure on host communities, straining local markets and infrastructure.
 In addition to helping refugees through cash transfers that are spent in local businesses, WFP is helping the Turkish economy by purchasing the bulk of food commodities for the Syrian Regional Emergency Operation from Turkey.

 What the World Food Programme is doing in Turkey

-Helping Syrian refugees in campsWFP works with the Turkish Red Crescent to help provide food assistance to 150,000 of the most vulnerable Syrian refugees still living in camps in Turkey.
+Helping Syrian refugees in campsWFP works with the Turkish Red Crescent to help provide food assistance to 59,000 of the most vulnerable Syrian refugees still living in camps in Turkey.
 Starting in October 2012, the organizations rolled out an e-food card programme that adds a monthly balance to families’ debit cards so that they can buy food from local shops.

-Supporting Turkey's economySince 2012, WFP has injected US$ 1.01 billion into the Turkish economy through cash transfers to refugees.
+Supporting Turkey's economyWFP`s Kitchen of Hope project will look to support Turkey`s vibrant gastrotourism industry by providing highest international standards training for Turkish nationals and refugees to become chefs, as well as supporting the development of a state-of-the-art curriculum for culinary education in vocational schools.
 WFP also has a history of large-scale commodity procurement in Turkey to support its global operations.
 More than US$ 2.01 billion worth of commodities have been procured in Turkey since 2011.
-Almost two thirds of these commodities have been used for emergency food assistance in WFP’s operations in Iraq, Syria and the region, including surrounding countries hosting refugees.
+Almost two-thirds of these commodities have been used for emergency food assistance in WFP’s operations in Iraq, Syria and the region, including surrounding countries hosting refugees.